Overview

 What’s next

-Your monitoring and observability stack is now configured!
-In the next step, you’ll deploy the vLLM inference service.
+Your monitoring and observability stack is now configured, and the namespace, model cache, Hugging Face secret, and Grafana dashboard required by the inference workload are in place.
+In the next step, you deploy the vLLM inference service.